terrastruct/d2-vim/README.md

 **Replace**: Open any file (here we have a Go file), comment some d2 code, select it in visual mode, press `<Leader>rd2` to replace the d2 code with an ASCII diagram.

 ![Replace Demo](assets/replace.gif)

-**Requirements:** D2 version 0.7.1 or higher is required for ASCII output features.

 #### Configuration